rohitm-1729/short-algos-cpp/README.md

 # short-algos-cpp
-This repository is about algorithms and their designing
+This repo is about algorithms and their designing